animeshtrivedi/blog/post/2018-09-13-RoCEv2-header.md

 As a next step, I want to understand how these counters correlate to the application-level performance.
 For example, if I see that my distributed hash-table look-up for 8 bytes is delivering 100M operations/sec, does this performance show up as 100M packets/sec on the wire? or 800M bytes/sec bandwidth?
-I use the term *packets* for anything that RNIC transfers or receives and *operation* which is a application/benchmark level logical operation.
+I use the term *packet* for anything that an RNIC transfers or receives, and *operation* which is a application/benchmark-level logical operation.
 For example, a 4MB RDMA read is one operation for an application that might result in 1000s of packets on the wire.

-### One outstanding request
+### One outstanding operation

-We analyze the simple RDMA write operation where the traffic flows in one direction (and ack and credits in the other).
+We analyze a simple RDMA write operation where the traffic flows in one direction (and ack and credits in the other).
 For a single outstanding 1-byte write request benchmark, I get around 478K operations per second.
-While running the benchmark, the network profile looks like (on the server side, the client is issuing RDMA operations):
+While running the benchmark, the network profile looks like (all network profiles are done on the server side, which for WRITE is receiving the WRITE traffic):
 ```bash
 TX(bytes)   RX(bytes)  | TX(pkts)   RX(pkts)
 29857464    37562538   | 481571     481572